-- 5.9.1 Actively monitor and report on permanent population and visitor numbers to advocate for increased emergency services during peak season. - 5.9.2 Seek funding to provide first aid training and/or swimming lessons to reduce the risk of harm for residents swimming at the waterfront without lifeguards. - 5.9.3 Work with the Slocan Fire Department to strengthen First Responder service for health and safety emergencies. - 5.9.4 Advocate for increased RCMP during summer months to ensure quick response time to crime and mental health incidents. - 5.9.5 Develop a Wildfire Emergency Response Plan. - 5.9.6 Continue to complete Firesmart Interface work throughout the community to reduce wildfire risk. - 5.9.7 The Village should amend the Building Bylaw to incorporate Firesmart Guidelines to ensure that all building applications are incorporating Firesmart Design

-- Guidelines to protect the community for the risk of wildfire. - 5.9.8 The Village should work with surrounding communities (Nakusp, New Denver, Silverton, Winlaw, Nelson, and Castlegar) and BC Transit to improve regional transportation options that: - a) Improve frequency to support health care; and - Work with Telus to improve access to communication at regional transit stops to increase safety. - 5.9.9 Complete upgrades of the pilings in the swimming area to reduce the potential for injuries while swimming.
+- 5.9.1 Actively monitor and report on permanent population and visitor numbers to advocate for increased emergency services during peak season. - 5.9.2 Continue to advocate for first aid training and/or swimming lessons to reduce the risk of harm for residents swimming at the waterfront without lifeguards. - 5.9.3 Work with the RDCK Fire Service and the Slocan Fire Department to strengthen First Responder service for health and safety emergencies. - 5.9.4 Advocate for increased RCMP during summer months to ensure quick response time to crime and mental health incidents. - 5.9.5 Develop a Wildfire Emergency Response Plan. - 5.9.6 Continue to complete Firesmart Interface work throughout the community to reduce wildfire risk. - 5.9.7 The Village should amend the Building Bylaw to incorporate Firesmart Guidelines to ensure that all building applications are incorporating Firesmart Design Guidelines to protect the community for the risk of wildfire. - 5.9.8 The Village should work with surrounding communities (Nakusp, New Denver, Silverton, Winlaw, Nelson, and Castlegar) and BC Transit to improve regional transportation options that: - a.
+Improve frequency to support health care; and - b.
+Work with TELUS to improve access to communication at regional transit stops to increase safety.